ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 exit status 1
 ```

-If the ledger doesn't have enough funds, the following error message appears:
+If the Ledger doesn't have enough funds, the following error message appears:

 ```text
 *** Please sign subnet creation hash on the ledger device ***